 To get started, you instrument your service with OpenTelemetry.
 OpenTelemetry has language-specific products and SDKs to help you.
 Many languages offer out-the-box instrumentation for common libraries and frameworks.
 Each language also provides an API for further instrumenting your service manually.

 Go to the repository for your language and follow the instructions to instrument your service.
-When you're done, return here to complete the next step of sending your telemetry data to New Relic.
+When you're done, return here to complete Step 3.
+Export your telemetry data to New Relic.

 - ...See a complete list of languages in GitHub

 The UI for OpenTelemetry has some similarities to the APM agent UI, so if you are familiar with that, you can go right to the UI.
-If you need help understanding your OpenTelemetry UI options, see View your OpenTelemetry data in New Relic.
+If you need help understanding your OpenTelemetry UI options or how to make sure your data appears in the UI, see View your OpenTelemetry data in New Relic.